Lead Product

 - Anti-inflammatory effects (↓IL-1b, IL-6 and TNF-a) in humans were demonstrated by lowering pro-inflammatory transcripts in HIV/AIDS patients.
 Inflammaging is one of the defining characteristics of AD.

 - Data from its effects on the proliferation and function of innate immune cells suggest that it would be beneficial for immune senescent inflammation and age-related, chronic inflammatory and neuroinflammatory diseases.
 Treatment has been associated with significant increases in cell populations such as dendritic cells, TNK and CIK cells, CD4+ and CD8+ cells, CD123+ and CD11c+ cells.
-Immunosenescence is another part of the defining characteristics AD.
+Immunosenescence is another defining characteristic of AD.

 - Since BEA stimulates innate immunity, it may address potential infectious causes of AD from opportunistic pathogens that arise due to immunosenescence.
 In a mouse model, infection with M. tuberculosis produces neuroinflammation and neurologic symptoms that mimic AD.
 Mice treated with BEA showed significantly better differences in short- and long-term memory, anxiety and depression.